Common Lisp: Compiler and interpreter

 The file compiler is invoked using the function compile-file.
 The generated file with compiled code is called a fasl (from fast load) file.
 These fasl files and also source code files can be loaded with the function load into a running Common Lisp system.
-Depending on the implementation, the file compiler generates byte-code (for example for the Java Virtual Machine), C language code (which then is compiled with a C compiler) or, directly, native code.
+Depending on the implementation, the file compiler generates bytecode (for example for the Java virtual machine), C language code (which then is compiled with a C compiler) or, directly, native code.

 Common Lisp implementations can be used interactively, even though the code gets fully compiled.
 The idea of an Interpreted language thus does not apply for interactive Common Lisp.

 The language makes a distinction between read-time, compile-time, load-time, and run-time, and allows user code to also make this distinction to perform the wanted type of processing at the wanted step.

 Some special operators are provided to especially suit interactive development; for instance, defvar will only assign a value to its provided variable if it wasn't already bound, while defparameter will always perform the assignment.
 This distinction is useful when interactively evaluating, compiling and loading code in a live image.

 Some features are also provided to help writing compilers and interpreters.
 Symbols consist of first-level objects and are directly manipulable by user code.
 The progv special operator allows to create lexical bindings programmatically, while packages are also manipulable.
 The Lisp compiler is available at runtime to compile files or individual functions.
 These make it easy to use Lisp as an intermediate compiler or interpreter for another language.